Dodd-Frank Wall Street Reform Act

 The Dodd-Frank Act is named after the two Congressmen who created it.
 Senator Chris Dodd introduced it March 15, 2010.
 On May 20, it passed the Senate.
 U.S. Representative Barney Frank revised it in the House, which approved it June 30.
 On July 21, 2010, President Obama signed the Act into law.

-Eight Ways Dodd-Frank Makes Your World Safer and How Trump's Plan Changes That
+Eight Ways Dodd-Frank Made Your World Safer: How Trump Is Changing That

 1. Oversees Wall Street.
 The Financial Stability Oversight Council identifies risks that affect the entire financial industry.
 It also oversees financial firms other than banks, like hedge funds.
 It recommends that the Federal Reserve supervise any that gets too big.
 The Fed will ask the company to increase its reserve requirement.
 That prevents a firm from becoming too big to fail, like the American International Group Inc. The Chair of the FSOC is the Treasury Secretary.
 The council has nine members.
 They included the Securities Exchange Commission, the Fed, the Consumer Financial Protection Bureau, OCC, the Federal Deposit Insurance Corporation, FHFA and the CFPA.